pikachu28/Image_Caption_Generator/README.md

               4. text_vocabulary(descriptions) - This is a simple function that will separate all the unique words and create the vocabulary from all the descriptions.

               5. save_descriptions(descriptions, filename) - This function will create a list of all the descriptions that have been preprocessed and store them into a file (descriptions.txt).

+### Feature Extraction

+This is the time to use Transfer Learning.
+We don't have to do everything on our own we will use pre-trained model Xception to train it on our data.
+One thing to remeber is that Xception Model take 299*299*3 as image input size.
+We will remove the last classification layer and get 2048 feature vectors.

+#### extract_features():

+The function extract_features() will extract features for all images and we will map image names with their respective feature array.
+Then we will dump the features dictionary into a “features.p” pickle file.

+### Loading Dataset For Training the model:

+We have Flickr_8k.trainImages.txt file that contains a list of 6000 image names that we will use for training.

+Functions to load Dataset:

+    1. load_photos(filename): This will load in a string and will return list of the image names.
+    2. load_clean_description(filename, photos): This function will create a dictionary that contains captions for each photo from the list returned from above function.We also append the <start> and <end> identifier for each caption.
+We need this so that our LSTM model can identify the starting and ending of the caption.
+    3. load_features(photos): Give us the dictionary for image name and their feature vector which we have previously extracted from Xception Model.